 Rebekah notes: This will make the petals much less bulky.

-Set the petal down, it should lay flat.
+Set the pedal down, it should lay flat.
 Push out the side slightly to give the petal a more rounded appearance.
 Repeat the above steps to create 8 petals.

 Place the circle into the bottom of an apple tray.